H&M’s new kids’ collection has a cause

 WITH THIS COLLECTION, YOU’RE DONATING 10 PERCENT PER SOLD ITEM TO

 “Yes, 10 percent of the sales price of each garment sold from this collection will be donated to WWF.
 For H&M, collaboration with others and strong partnerships with the best experts is essential in creating real and lasting change.
 Our partnership with WWF is one example of this.
-So instead of trying to create change on your own, we can challenge the threats to nature and move towards a better future together.”
+So instead of trying to create change on your own, we can challenge the threats to nature and wildlife and move towards a better future together.”